Improving-Calgary/jugglingdb-mssql/README.md

 jugglingdb-mssql
 ================

 MsSQL adapter for the jugglingdb ORM.
+Compatible with Azure SQL Server.

 Now passing all tests exposed by the jugglingdb framework!